microsoft/VerifiableCredential-SDK-Android/docs/sdk.md

 <a name="Profile"></a>

 ## Profile
-<p>A Class that does CRUD operations for storing items as Collections in the Hub</p>
+<p>A Class that does CRUD operations for storing objects as Profile in the Hub.</p>

 **Kind**: global class
 <a name="Commit"></a>